jacopotagliabue/you-dont-need-a-bigger-boat/local_flow/README.md

     ```
     $ SAGEMAKER_ENDPOINT_NAME=<SAGEMAKER_ENDPOINT_NAME> make deploy
     ```
-- You can also specify an AWS profile that is configured with the required permissions for serverless:
+- Another way to specify an AWS profile that is configured with the required permissions for serverless is as follows,
   ```
   $ AWS_PROFILE=<AWS_SERVERLESS_PROFILE> SAGEMAKER_ENDPOINT_NAME=<SAGEMAKER_ENDPOINT_NAME> make deploy
   ```

-- Test your endpoint for intent prediction, pass in a sequence of click events as follows,
+- Test your endpoint for intent prediction, pass in a sequence of click events such as,
   ```
   https://<SERVERLESS_ENDPOINT>/dev/predict?session=add,view,remove
   ```

-- Test your endpoint for recommendation, pass in a sequence of product SKU as follows,
+- Test your endpoint for recommendation, pass in a sequence of product SKU such as,
   ```
   https://<SERVERLESS_ENDPOINT>/dev/predict?session=<SKU1>,<SKU2>
   ```